philou/philou.github.com/_posts/2018-10-17-how-we-increased-productivity-by-25-with-a-fruit-basket-at-work.markdown

 ---
 layout: single
-title: "The unexpected contributions on a productivity increase by 25% of a fruit basket at work"
+title: "The unexpected contributions to a productivity increase by 25% of a fruit basket at work"
 date: 2018-10-25 13:03
 comments: true
 categories: